Ditch the Copycats — Explore Kansai Like a Local

 Ramen and udon lovers will find a paradise in Osaka’s diverse noodle shops.
 Warm up with kasu udon—thick noodles in a savory broth enriched with crispy aburakasu (fried beef giblets), unique to Osaka.
 Try Udon Tsurumaru or Menya Takei for slurp-worthy bowls.

 For sushi, Endo Sushi inside the Osaka Central Fish Market is a perennial favorite, famous for supremely fresh nigiri enjoyed alongside market workers at sunrise.
-Sweet endings are just as important; search out Rikuro Ojisan no Mise for flawless, jiggly cheesecake—a dessert so light it nearly floats away with each bite.
+Sweet endings are just as important.
+If you’re a dessert, don’t forget to try Rikuro Ojisan no Mise for flawless, jiggly cheesecake—a dessert so light it nearly floats away with each bite.

-From sushi to savory pancakes, every neighborhood offers its own twist on Japanese cuisine, blending tradition, innovation, and characterful local flavor.
-Experimenting with these signature dishes is the best way to truly appreciate Osaka’s reputation as Japan’s kitchen.
+From savory foods to sweet treats, every neighborhood adds its own take on Japanese cuisine.
+Experimenting with these signature dishes, such as takoyaki and okonomiyaki, is the best way to truly appreciate Osaka’s reputation as Japan’s kitchen, especially when you consider its strong culinary influence..

 Find the Best Osaka Restaurants by District and Cuisine